palmcivet7/compliant-smart-contract/README.md

 ## How does the compliance work?

-Requests for the KYC status of an address are made through the [Chainlink network](https://docs.chain.link/) to a highly [regulated provider](https://developer.everest.org/#chainlink-access-to-everest-oracle) of private, contract level and sybil resistant user data.
+Requests for the KYC status of an address are made through the [Chainlink](https://docs.chain.link/) network to [Everest](https://developer.everest.org/#chainlink-access-to-everest-oracle), a regulated provider of private and sybil resistant user data.

-The request is for whether the address being queried has been sybil resistantly linked to someone who has completed KYC with that regulated entity or not.
+The request is for whether the address being queried has been sybil resistantly linked to someone who has completed KYC with the regulated entity or not.

 Compliant restricted logic can only be executed on behalf of users who meet this criteria.